MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 In order to populate these columns we will take the data from the ScanSummaryReport file that was generated in the zip file.

-Open the ScanSummaryReport file and then copy the following columns into the [Client Name] Pre-Scan Results sheet.
+1. Open the ScanSummaryReport file and then copy the following columns into your Pre-Scan results sheet.

 |ScanSummaryReport Columns|Pre-Scan Results Columns|
 |:-----|:-----|